Trusted WordPress tutorials, when you need them most.

 How to Check Grammar and Spelling Mistakes in WordPress

-In this article, we will show you how to check grammar and spelling mistakes in WordPress without leaving the post editor.
+In this guide, we will show you how to check grammar and spelling mistakes in WordPress without leaving the post editor.

 Check Grammar and Spelling Mistakes in WordPress

-Adding Grammar and Spelling Check Option in WordPress
+Add a Grammar and Spelling Checker to WordPress

 There are many WordPress plugins and online tools to help improve your writing.
 We tried all the popular grammar-checking solutions and finally chose Grammarly as the best option for our team.